huntermm18/BYU-OIT-Technical-Project/README.md

 3. Exit Program

 ### Search Courses
-1. Enter the year of the semester for which you would to search courses (ex.
-2022, 2020, etc.)
+1. Select from the list a year for which you would to search courses or select 'Enter another year'
 2. Select a semester or term from the list
 3. Select a teaching area from the list or choose 'Enter manually'
 4. Select a course number from the list